hanswillem/blender_batch_render_windows/README.md

 ### Use the add-on

 The Add-on is pretty straightforward.
-You can add a loaded .blend file to the queue, clear the queue, open the queue in Atom and open the folder where, among other files, *batch_render.bat* is stored.
+You can add a loaded .blend file to the queue, clear the queue, open the queue in Atom and open the folder where the *.bat* and *.py* files are stored.
+If you double click on *batch_render.bat* Blender starts rendering all the files in the queue (in the background, i.e. the Blender UI is not opened).

 ### Use zombie mode